GinoongFlores/100-days-of-code/log.md

 **Thoughts**: I didn't code as much today as I'm looking for my content in my technical documentation page and I choose java documentation from Oracle's website.

+### Day 72: April 15, 2021 | Thursday

+**Today's Progress**: I change the content of my technical documentation to the w3wschools Java introduction and started the introduction section on it.
+Also I help my bestfriends to code a cash receipt in java language.

+**Thoughts**: I think the w3schools Java introduction are easy to follow and read that why I pick it as the content of my technical documentation and didn't finish some the contents today as I help my bestfriends code a cash receipt system.